How to Find YouTubers to Play Your Indie Game

 - Indies only: wide genre net, but the games are always indie

 Validate by scrolling the channel’s last 10–15 videos.
 Still in your genre, still posted in the last 60 days?
 Add them.
 Pivoted to whatever’s trending this month?
-Skip and move on.
+Skip them.

 Right region (if you’ve localized)